hwdbk/kodi-scripts/database-mgmt/README.md

 Kodi is a great media player.
 It is even great at finding metadata around movies and the like (called scraping) and storing/displaying this data and images in the user interface.
 What Kodi doesn't do very well (read: doesn't do at all), is keeping track of your media files if you hapen to move these around (and don't we all do that, keeping the library organised?).
 In Kodi, there's only two things you can do: Clean the Library (which will *delete* all entries that are no longer in the expected location on the disk, even if you just moved or renamed the original media file), and Rescrape (which will re-download all metadata from one of the online sources).

 There are many 'howtos' around on managing file and directory paths in a MyVideos119.db.
-None of these work(ed) very well for various reasons.
-Catching all variations and multiple occurrences of file paths, different kodi path notation, URL-encoded and XML-escaped strings (if you use the XML export), then at the same time make sure the database remains consistent is not trivial - that's why I started writing this tool, in need for some granular control over the process and being able what happend, what I screwed up and retrace my steps in a second run.
+None of these (including the https://kodi.wiki/view/HOW-TO:Update_SQL_databases_when_files_move or https://kodi.wiki/view/HOW-TO:Update_Paths_In_MySQL) work(ed) very well for various reasons.
+Catching all variations and multiple occurrences of file paths, different kodi path notation, URL-encoded- and XML-escaped- (if you use the XML export) and UTF-8 strings (like Antonín Dvořák), then at the same time make sure the database remains consistent is not trivial and can't be caught in a simple 'search-replace' or a couple of SQL queries - that's why I started writing this tool, in need for some granular control over the process and being able what happend, what I screwed up and retrace my steps in the next run.

 `kodidb_check`: utility to check, clean up and manage the kodi media player database (MyVideos119.db)